Living Seas Volunteer

 Volunteer Dates 2020

-Volunteer positions are available from 23rd March until 2nd November 2020.
+Volunteer positions are available on the dates below.
 You must be able to volunteer for an entire block and priority will be given to those who can volunteer for more than one block.

 - Block A – 23rd March – 27th April (5 weeks)